scylladb/scylladb/docs/isolation.md

 TODO

 ## Multi-tenancy
 We do not yet support multi-tenancy, in the sense that different tenants of the same server get isolated performance guarantees.
-When we do support this, it will need to be relected here.
+When we do support this, it will need to be documented here.